 In the traditional configuration, a Telecaster has two single coil pickups that have recently been updated from ceramic to Alnico (type of metal).
-The HH model that I reviewed, however, differs from the original in that it comes with two Humbucker pickups (two coils put together that, as the name implies, helps buck or eliminate the hum) which can actually be split into single coil pickups by pulling up on the tone knob.
-This option allows you to get a much wider spectrum of sounds from the same guitar, from thick sounds to thin sounds quickly and easily.
+The HH model that I reviewed, however, differs from the original in that it comes with two Humbucker pickups (two coils put together that, as the name implies, help buck or eliminate the hum) which can actually be split into single-coil pickups by pulling up on the tone knob.
+This option allows you to get a much wider spectrum of sounds from the same guitar, from thick sounds too thin sounds quickly and easily.

 So whether you want to keep it traditional, want to get the latest colors, need a left-handed version, or want the flexibility of the HH versions the new Player Series from Fender has a lot to choose from.
 You can check them out online at fender.com or head over to your local retailer and be ready to fall in love (metaphorically speaking).

 Pros and Cons of the Fender Player Series Guitars and Basses

 Cons: If I’m getting picky, the intonation wanders a bit above the 12th fret, which is somewhat to be expected for guitars at this price point so if that matters to you consider stepping up a level to the American Professional Series.
 Also, a case of any kind is not included.

 Bottom Line: These are the instruments that are shaping the current sound of worship music at a price most people can afford.